-If your exam is tomorrow or next week, this blog and video have you covered with 7 Pieces of Advice Before Your Fitness Exam
+If your exam is within the next week, this blog and video have you covered with 7 Pieces of Advice Before Your Fitness Exam

-In today’s video training, I’ll share 7 simple pieces of advice that can transform your exam score, even if you have a few days before the Level 2 or Level 3 Anatomy and Physiology Exam
+In today’s video training, I’ll share 7 simple pieces of advice that can transform your Level 2 or Level 3 Anatomy and Physiology Exam score.

 First of all, watch the 7-minute video tutorial and then test your knowledge using the three mock questions at the bottom of this blog.

 Watch: 7 Final Pieces of Advice Before Your Fitness Exam

 The biggest problem before your Fitness exam

 You have probably dedicated months to your exam revision and learning, so the biggest problem you face as you approach is not your knowledge, or lack of time.

 THe biggest problem you face before the exam is the 6-inches between your two ears

 Regardless of how much study and exam preparation you have done, if your mindset is not in the right place, all of your hard work could go to waste.

 Often trainee FITPROs will feel anxious and nervous before the exam, and that is normal because you really want the outcome of passing.
 However, it is not helpful to let these emotions take over.
 Anxiety moves aside and self-doubt creeps in, then before you know it you’ve convinced yourself that you are rubbish and that you will fail.